-Students are eligible for awarding of a bachelor’s degree if they fulfill the following requirements established by the faculty:
+Students are eligible for awarding of a bachelor’s degree when they fulfill the following requirements.

 Graduation and graduation with honors are based on credits and grade-point averages (GPA) earned at the time the degree is awarded.
-Once a degree is awarded the academic record is frozen.
-Changes in grades made after the award of the degree have no effect on the degree.
+Once a degree is awarded the academic record is frozen and no grade changes may be performed.
 Final responsibility for meeting graduation requirements resides with the student.

 Degrees are not automatically awarded when requirements are completed.
-It is the responsibility of the student to make application in Registrar Services.
-Application for the bachelor’s degree must be filed by the second Friday of the quarter preceding the quarter in which the degree is to be awarded.
+It is the responsibility of the student to apply for the degree in Registrar Services.
+Application for the bachelor’s degree must be submitted by the second Friday of the quarter preceding the quarter in which the degree is to be completed.
 Complete instructions and deadlines are available in Registrar Services and through University center offices.
+Step-by-step instructions are available by clicking here.

 Exceptions to University graduation requirements must be petitioned to the Registrar.
-Approval of exceptions must be obtained from the general education committee, department or program chair and responsible dean where appropriate.
-Exceptions in majors or minors and teacher education programs must be approved by the appropriate department chair and college dean or designee.
-Final responsibility for meeting graduation requirements resides with the student.
+Approval of exceptions may be obtained from the general education committee, department or program chair, and college dean where appropriate.
+Exceptions to majors, minors, or Teacher Certification Programs must be approved by the appropriate department chair, and college dean or designee.
+Final responsibility for meeting graduation requirements and deadline dates resides with the student.

-Students who have met graduation requirements during the current academic year, summer through winter quarters, and those expecting to meet the requirements during the current spring quarter may participate in the spring graduation ceremony.
+Students who have met graduation requirements during the current academic year, summer through winter quarters, and those expecting to meet the requirements during the current spring quarter or upcoming summer quarter may participate in the spring commencement ceremony.

-Application for graduation or receipt of a degree does not automatically qualify a student for commencement participation.
-Students must complete the online commencement registration form located on the Wildcat Shops homepage at http://cwubookstore.collegestoreonline.com/ prior to the published commencement participation deadline.
-Student should also review the information on the commencement website located at www.cwu.edu/commencement for the most up to date information on the commencement activities and procedures.
+Students must complete the online commencement registration form located on the Wildcat Shop's page at http://wildcatshop.net/c-5-graduation.aspx prior to the published commencement participation deadline.
+Students should also review the information on the commencement website located at www.cwu.edu/commencement for the most current information on the commencement activities and procedures.

-Students anticipating graduation the summer quarter following commencement exercises may participate in the graduation ceremony on a space-available basis.
-Candidates for summer graduation who wish to participate in the spring commencement ceremony prior to issuance of a degree must submit an application for graduation prior to the spring quarter deadline and complete degree requirements by the end of summer quarter.
-Candidates who have applied for their degree the summer following the June Commencement Ceremony are not eligible for honors distinction nor will their degree be published in the commencement book until the following academic year.
+Students anticipating graduation the summer quarter following commencement exercises may participate in the commencement ceremony.
+Candidates for summer graduation who wish to participate in the spring commencement ceremony prior to issuance of a degree must submit an application for graduation prior to the posted deadline and complete degree requirements by the end of summer quarter.
+Candidates who have applied for their degree the summer following the June commencement ceremony are not eligible for honors distinction nor will their degree be published in the commencement book until the following academic year.

 The following conditions must be met in order to be considered for graduation with distinction: